BlacKkNigHT47/Aerogrower/README.md

 A RaspberryPi based aerophonics Plant grower.

 ## Introduction
- - Introduce Aerophonics and Hydrophonics
+ - Aeorophonics and Hydrophonics is when plants are grown without a growth medium (soil) instead the roots of the plant are fe

  - How are they grown